coolaj86/resize-as-a-service/README.md

 Note that the local copy of the image will a direct download of the original image, but as of right now the resized version will be jpg, regardless of the original image type.

+Other parameters

+  * &refresh=86400 - the cache for this image will expire after one day (86400 seconds)
+  * &state=123 - never expire the cache for this image and save it as state 123

 Install & Usage
 ===============